This post contains affiliate links. Read the full disclosure here.

 - Careful not to over-mix - When making the cupcakes, the dry ingredients should be mixed into the wet ingredients only until just combined.
 This is key to getting fluffy cupcakes!

-- Fill the liners only to halfway – It’s going to look like not enough cupcake batter, but filling the liners halfway prevents the batter from overflowing over the top.
+- Fill the liners only two thirds full - This prevents the batter from overflowing over the top.

 The frosted cupcakes can be stored in an airtight container at room temperature for up to 3 days.
-Storing the cupcakes in the fridge will dry them out so I don’t recommend that.
+Storing the cupcakes in the fridge will dry them out so I don't recommend it.

-If you want to make these ahead of time, you can wrap the unfrosted cupcakes individually in plastic wrap then put them all in an airtight freezer bag.
-They can be frozen for around 2 months.
+These raspberry cupcakes can be frozen for up to 2 months.
+Wrap the unfrosted cupcakes individually in plastic wrap then put them all in an airtight freezer bag.

 To defrost, just remove them from the freezer, unwrap each one and place them on a cooling rack at room temperature.